adambware/dotfiles-playbook/README.md

 2. Run with `-vvv` for verbose output: `./setup.sh -vvv`
 3. Check the logs for errors
 4. Run the test playbook to verify your setup: `./setup.sh --test`
+5. Run the idempotence test to identify tasks that are changing unexpectedly: `./setup.sh --idempotence`

+### Check Mode

+The `--check` option performs a complete dry run without making any changes to your system:

+- No packages will be installed or updated
+- No files will be created or modified
+- No Homebrew updates will be performed
+- No system settings will be changed

+This is useful for previewing what would happen during a real run and is completely safe to use.

 ## Acknowledgments